Banner Health

 How Are Soft Tissue Injuries Treated?

-Immediate treatment should start with the R.I.C.E. method (Rest, Ice, Compression and Elevation.)
 Almost all soft tissue injuries will cause some degree of swelling.
-Over the counter medications can help with pain and swelling.
+Over-the-counter medications can help with pain and swelling.

 Severe soft tissue injuries may require surgical procedures to repair damage.

-Many of these surgeries can be performed arthroscopically, meaning a minimally invasive procedure where small incisions are made to repair damage.
-In most instances, these procedures are fairly quick and do not require an overnight hospital stay.
+Many of these surgeries are minimally invasive and can be performed arthroscopically, involving small incisions and a quicker recovery time.
+Most procedures do not require an overnight hospital stay.

 How Long is the Recovery Time Following a Soft Tissue Injury?